 Who is Papi Rapolai?

 I’m just a simple guy from Mafikeng with humble beginnings, influenced a lot by my mother who raised me by herself.
-Essentially I’m just a shopkeeper with a digital mind supplying for the poor.
+Essentially, I’m just a shopkeeper with a digital mind for supplying the poor.

 Tell us about your childhood?

-I witnessed my mother’s abuse from when I was two years old but also saw the strength of a woman pack her bags and leave a rich guy without knowing where she was going.
-We moved to my grandmother’s house but I don’t remember growing up in a house full of people being tough.
+I witnessed my mother’s abuse from when I was two years old, but also saw the strength of a woman pack her bags and leave a rich guy without knowing where she was going.
+We moved to my grandmother’s house, but I don’t remember growing up in a house full of people being tough.
 I just remember a happy home.